Nagarjuna: Buddhism

-Pyrrhonism and its influence
+Pyrrhonism

 Because of the high degree of similarity between Nāgārjuna's philosophy and Pyrrhonism, particularly the surviving works of Sextus Empiricus, According to Thomas McEvilley this is because Nagarjuna was likely influenced by Greek Pyrrhonist texts imported into India.
 Pyrrho of Elis (c.
-360 – c.
-270 BCE), the founder of this school of sceptical philosophy, was himself influenced by Indian philosophy.
-Pyrrho travelled to India with Alexander the Great's army and studied with the gymnosophists.
+360–270 BCE), the founder of this school of sceptical philosophy, was himself influenced by Indian philosophy.
+Pyrrho travelled to India with Alexander the Great's army and studied with Indian sages he termed gymnosophists.
 According to Christopher I. Beckwith, Pyrrho's teachings are based on Buddhism, because the Greek terms adiaphora, astathmēta and anepikrita in the Aristocles Passage resemble the Buddhist three marks of existence.
 According to him, the key innovative tenets of Pyrrho's scepticism were only found in Indian philosophy at the time and not in Greece.
 However, other scholars, such as Stephen Batchelor and Charles Goodman question Beckwith's conclusions about the degree of Buddhist influence on Pyrrho.

+Modern thinkers

+Nāgārjuna came to the attention of modern university scholarship through the modern field of Buddhist studies.
+Numerous interpretations of Nāgārjuna were offered by Buddhist studies scholars, East and West, including Kantian idealism (Stcherbatsky and T. R. V. Murti), nihilism, relativism, and pragmatism (Kalupahana).
+More recently, modern Western philosophers and thinkers have begun to study Nāgārjuna's works from the point of view of philosophy and even physics, rather than from a purely Buddhist studies perspective.

+Several modern English language analytical philosophers like Graham Priest, Jay L. Garfield, Mark Siderits and Jan Westerhoff have studied Nāgārjuna and drawn on his insights for their own philosophical work.
+Westerhoff's The Non-Existence of the Real World (2020) is a modern take on Nāgārjunian anti-foundationalism, while Priest's Beyond the limits of thought (2002) contains a chapter on Nāgārjuna.

+In his book Helgoland, the Italian theoretical physicist Carlo Rovelli mentions how Nāgārjuna influenced his thinking on his relational interpretation of quantum mechanics.
+Another modern physicist who was influenced by Nāgārjuna is the American David Ritz Finkelstein.
+In particular, Finkelstein developed a theory of "universal relativity" which saw all physical phenomena was relative.